mateuspassos00/TM_converter/README.md

 # TM_converter
-C program that simulates a standard turing machine in a TM with a semi-infinite tape and vice-versa only capable of simulating TMs that recognize languages on {0,1}
+C program that simulates a standard turing machine in a TM with a semi-infinite tape and vice-versa.
+Only capable of simulating TMs that recognize languages on {0,1}.